themreza/ProjectEuler/README.md

 # ProjectEuler
-My solutions for Project Euler, a collection of programming challenges. https://projecteuler.net/archives
+My solutions for Project Euler, a collection of programming challenges, written in Python 3. https://projecteuler.net/archives